solliancenet/microsoft-mysql-developer-guide/artifacts/02-03-CloudDeploy-InApp/README.md

 5. For the stack, select **PHP**
 6. For the php version, select **7.4**
 7. Select **Save**
-8. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, you should see `Hello World`
+8. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, `Hello World` should be displayed.
-9. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, you should get an error.
+9. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, an error should occur.
 This is because the connection details were embedded in the php file.

 ### Export the Database